MagicTheGathering/mtg-sdk-kotlin/README.md

 Prerequisites
 -------------

-- Java JDK 7 or higher
+- Kotlin 1.0.6 or higher

 Usage examples with Rx
 ----------------------